-Programs and events such as weekly Shabbat Challah Sales, School Photographs, Plate Project, Hamantaschen Café, and Gift Basket Extravaganza are examples of the direct responsibilities of the PGA.
+Programs and events such as School Photographs, Plate Project, and Hamantaschen Café, are examples of the direct responsibilities of the PGA.
 The PGA and Early Childhood Committee work closely together to provide enriching, high quality experiences for our children.
-If you are interested in volunteering with PGA Projects, please contact Barbara Wise at 545-8616.
+If you are interested in volunteering with PGA Projects, please contact Barbara Wise at 545-8616 or bwise@weinsteinjcc.org.